d1pankarmedhi/diffusion/README.md

 In this process, the model learns to undo the forward diffusion process by learning to remove the noise step by step, to reconstruct the original data.

-The model starts with pure noise and learn to transform it into a coherent image.
-Here, a neural network, such as [UNet](https://arxiv.org/pdf/1505.04597) (Ronneberger et al. (2015)) (or Transformer) learns to predict the noise added at each step in the forward process.
+The model starts with pure noise $x_t$ (noisy image) and learns to transform it into a coherent image $x_0$.

+Here, a neural network, such as [UNet](https://arxiv.org/pdf/1505.04597) (Ronneberger et al. (2015)) (or Transformer), learns to predict the noise added at each step in the forward process.
 It learns to predict what noise to remove at each step.

 <div align="center">
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/241c1393-6146-4926-a11c-e8abd2ce047b" />